VAT Calculator Kenya

 Businesses are required to sign up for VAT when their annual turnover is greater than 5 million KES.
 The registration process can be done through the ITax portal and you’ll be issued an PIN and be required to:

-• Complete monthly VAT returns every month.
+• Complete monthly VAT Calculator Kenya returns every month.

 • Make VAT payments electronically